anpv1/iceage-eloquent/README.md

 # iceage-eloquent
-An exge together with Laravel Eloquent ORM
+An example of using IceAge together with Laravel Eloquent ORM